DataKind (formerly Data Without Borders) is teaming up with the World Bank to host a datadive on monitoring poverty and corruption.

 Also note that it is sometimes called Small Domain Estimation because the “areas” do not have to be geographic: they can be other sub-domains of the data, such as finely cross-classified demographic categories of race by age by sex.

 If you are interested in learning about the statistical techniques involved in Small Area Estimation, it can be difficult to get started.
 This field does not have as many textbooks yet as many other statistical topics do, and there are a few competing philosophies whose proponents do not cross-pollinate so much.
 (For example, the U.S. Census Bureau and the World Bank both use model-based small area estimation but in quite different ways.)

 Recently I gave a couple of short tutorials on getting started with SAE, and I’m polishing those slides into something stand-alone I can post.
+[Edit: I still haven’t polished them, but I’ve posted my old slides and code.]
 Meanwhile, below is a list of resources I recommend if you would like to be more knowledgeable about this field.
 Continue reading